KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/using_actions.md

 {{< readfile file="/content/docs/use/kxmlgui/using_actions/texteditorui.rc" highlight="xml" >}}

 The `<Toolbar>` tag allows you to describe the toolbar, which is the bar across the top of the window normally with icons.
-Here it is given the unique name `mainToolBar` and its user visible name set to Main Toolbar using the `<text>` tag.
+Here it is given the unique name `mainToolBar` and its user visible name set to "Main Toolbar" using the `<text>` tag.
 The `clear` action is added to the toolbar using the `<Action>` tag, the name parameter in this tag being the string that was passed to the action collection with [KActionCollection::addAction()](docs:kxmlgui;KActionCollection::addAction) in `mainwindow.cpp`.

 Besides having the action in the toolbar, it can also be added to the menubar.
 Here the action is being added to the `File` menu of the `MenuBar` the same way it was added to the toolbar.